 Reply

-• I don’t believe that incidence of Malwarebytes running in the background is a live scan running, but I could be wrong.
+• I don’t believe that incidence of Malwarebytes running in the background is necessarily a live scan running, but I could be wrong.
 Many programs run in the background to check for updates to the program and malware definitions.
 I had a similar situation.
 I stopped Malwarebytes from starting with Windows using Autoruns.
 I usually prevent anything which I don’t need running from starting with Windows to save boot time and resources.
-Malwarebytes and other programs which I run on demand ca wait to be updated when I run them.
+Malwarebytes and other programs which I run on demand can wait to be updated when I run them.

 https://askleo.com/what_windows_startup_programs_do_i_need/